ivenuss/ivenuss/README.md

 # <img src="https://cdn.betterttv.net/emote/61ef533c06fd6a9f5be209bf/2x" width="30"/> Hello, I'm Jacob

-I'm a web developer and graphic designer.
-I have 3 years of exeperience in web development.
+I'm a web developer with a passion for learning new technologies.
+I'm most passionate about the frontend because of its connection to the user interface.
+I am also a graphic designer and UI/UX enthusiast.

 ### Technologies & Tools